hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 Deterministic AI grounding requires a domain-owned root descriptor paired with independently hosted semantic anchors, cryptographically and topologically verifying identity without probabilistic inference.

+The DNS system is the only globally accepted, decentralized source of authority we have.

 ## ✅ The Five Anchors Are Mandatory — Why

 Each semantic anchor closes a **distinct, non-overlapping class of ambiguity**.